In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Results

 \subsection{Error Distribution and Memorization Analysis}

 Figure~\ref{fig:cumulative_error} illustrates the cumulative error distribution for 0-shot predictions on the Delaney dataset.
 As can be seen, there is a continuous distribution of errors without a substantial amount of errors at zero.
 If the models had memorized the target values, we would expect a significant fraction of samples with exactly zero error.
-Since this is not the case, we can conclude that the models have not memorized the target values directly but rather learned a relationship between SMILES strings or molecular structures and solubility.
-Indeed, we found some examples where the models predicted the exactly correct values, but these were rare exceptions.
-More detailed results can be found in Appendix~\ref{app:memorization}.
+Since this is not the case, we conclude that the models do not reproduce the target values verbatim.
+This is consistent with the models relying on a learned relationship between SMILES strings (or molecular structures) and solubility, though it does not by itself exclude approximate recall or other statistical associations acquired during pre-training (see the Discussion).

-All models exhibit the same qualitative error distribution behavior, differing only in magnitude, which aligns with the ordering of their 0-shot correlation coefficients.
-A single outlier is GPT-5-mini: while generally consistent with other models, it produces a subset of predictions with extreme error values (magnitudes around 1000), which severely degrades its overall correlation coefficient despite typically ``learned'' behavior on the majority of samples.
+To quantify potential memorization effects in greater detail, we analyzed the exact memorization of sample properties by the LLMs for the three legacy datasets we use throughout our study: Delaney, Lipophilicity, and QM7.
+Additionally, we included three control datasets: On the one hand a post knowledge cutoff dataset as negative control for retrieval---the 2025 ASAP~Discovery antiviral potency dataset---and on the other hand two additional datasets as positive control where direct verbatim retrieval is very likely---a collection of 41 IUPAC standard atomic weights and a set of 45 boiling points from Wikipedia.

+For all 6 datasets, we report the exact match rate (first three significant digits), two precision-scaling \textit{retention} ratios ($m_2/m_1$ and $m_3/m_2$) that measure the fraction of matches at one precision that survive to the next significant digit, and the median Pearson correlation of the per-molecule mean prediction.
+Because a value reported to one or two digits can match trivially, all match rates are computed over ground-truth values carrying at least three significant digits.
+A bare match rate, however, only catches \textit{lossless} recall; Table~\ref{tab:memorization} therefore pairs it with a precision-scaling retention statistic.